 Ashton Woods' brand pillars are a combination of what we deliver (design and personalization) and how we deliver it (through collaboration and expertise).
 These brand pillars come to life in our award-winning Design Studios, which are staffed by design professionals with significant expertise, extensive training, and the ability to translate buyers' visions into homes that reflect their sense of style.
 Our focus on comprehensive research of local homebuyer preferences provides Ashton Woods homebuyers with the opportunity to select from a variety of floor plans designed for and tailored to address the local market.
-Our sales and marketing strategy leverages our national brand while allowing our operating divisions to customize execution to meet the needs and preferences of our local markets.
+Our sales and marketing strategy leverages our national brand while allowing our operating divisions to customize execution to meet the needs and preferences of buyers in our local markets.

 Where Ashton Woods' value proposition is that of an industry leader in design, Starlight Homes is focused on affordability.
-With first-time homebuyers entering the market in larger numbers and demand outpacing supply for homes at lower price points, our strategy in approaching the entry-level market is primarily to convert renters into first-time homebuyers by offering affordable homes that include appealing features.
+With first-time homebuyers entering the market in larger numbers and demand outpacing supply for homes at lower price points, our strategy in approaching the entry-level market is primarily to convert renters into first-time homebuyers by offering affordable homes that include appealing features, without offering customers the opportunity to personalize their homes.
 Secondarily, we have also seen an increase in move-down buyers purchasing Starlight Homes due to the attractive finishes and high quality they can obtain at a lower price point.

 Starlight Homes' affordability value proposition is driven by operating efficiencies built into the brand.
 Starlight Homes' marketing is driven by a direct data-based model, while sales efficiency is enhanced through a rigorous process to convert leads.
 With a highly efficient build process resulting from repeated construction of simplified, yet thoughtful, designs without changes or design options, our Starlight Homes business has shorter cycle times and higher inventory turnover.
-The Starlight Homes offerings further strengthen the Ashton Woods portfolio and we believe position us for efficient growth well into the future.
+The Starlight Homes offerings further strengthen the Ashton Woods portfolio and we believe position us for efficient growth into the future.

 Included within the Starlight Homes brand, we also offer construction and development services specifically tailored to the single-family rental industry, which we typically sell under bulk sales agreements to real estate investors.
 We refer to such sales as our wholesale home sales, which are included in home sales revenues.
+The wholesale home sales, which are at times priced at a discount to retail, typically have lower average sales prices than retail home sales.

 The Company develops land and lots and constructs homes for a fee.
 In the course of providing development, development oversight, and/or construction services, the Company routinely subcontracts for services and incurs other direct costs.
-The revenues and costs associated with these activities are included in the Company's financial services and other revenues and cost of sales - financial services and other revenues on the consolidated statements of income, respectively.
+The revenues and costs associated with these activities are included in financial services and other revenues and cost of sales - financial services and other revenues on the consolidated statements of income, respectively.